dseguy/php-error-messages/messages/declaration-of-y::foo()-must-be-compatible-with-x::foo($a).rst

 + Add or remove the return type
 + Add or remove the reference option
 + Add or remove the variadic option
-+ Add or remove the static option
++ Add or remove the static option.

 Example
 _______